Note: There is a good deal of research left to be done on this man, though I believe his children are adequately identified.

 - William Rountree (c1765 – 1836) was a resident of Alabama when he was paid his legacy from his father’s estate.
 See separate page.

 - Elizabeth Rountree (c1766 – aft 1834) Although Andrew J. Rountree wrote that she married Thomas Goldsmith, their grandson wrote that he was William Goldsmith.
-They probably married about 1783, for he is in the 1790 Union County census as head of a household of two males under 16 and three females.
+And William Goldsmith ws indeed one of the twelve legatees.
+He and Elizabeth probably married about 1783, for he is in the 1790 Union County census as head of a household of two males under 16 and three females.
 In 1800 and 1810 they are in Greenville District.19 A grandson of William Goldsmith and Elizabeth Rountree, writing about 1902, said that they were cousins, and that William Goldsmith was the son of a Richard Goldsmith.20 How he is related to the William Goldsmith who married her aunt Isabella Rountree is unknown.
 They lived in Union District, then later in Greenville.
 William Goldsmith died intestate before March 1834, and the estate records show tht the heirs were Elizabeth, sons Thomas, William Jr., and Turner, and daughters Lucy Daugherty, Sally Willingham, Milly Greer, and the eight children of a deceased daughter Polly Howard.
 A son named John predeceased his father.

 - Rebecca Rountree (c1770 – c1858) who married Samuel Stalnaker, according to Andrew J. Rountree’s statement, apparently in Edgefield District about 1800.
 Samuel Stalnaker was paid the legacy by Richardson Rountree’s administrators on behalf of his wife in 1820.
 Samuel is said to have died there in 1826, leaving several daughters and a son Seaborn.
 Rebecca evidently did not remarry.
 She seems to be the Rebecca Stalnaker, aged 70-80 in the 1840 Edgefield census.

 - Mary Rountree (1772 – 1851?) married Elijah Wilborn, probably after the 1790 census (where only a Epraim Willburn is enumerated).
 He is in the 1800 Union District census with one male and four females under 10.
-He reportedly died in 1819 in Union County.
+He evidently died before Richardson Rountree, as “Mrs. M. Wilbourne” was a buyer at the estate sale in 1819 and Mary and William R. Wilbourne were paid the legacy.
 Mary is said to have died in Panola County, Mississippi in 1851.
 They had at least three children – Mary, Jane, and William Rountree Wilbourn.

 - Maria (Mary?)
 Rountree (c1776 – 1854?) married Asa Cox, brother of Cary Cox, Jr., probably a few years after the 1790 census.
 They are said to have almost immediately moved to Warren then Jones County, Georgia.
 Asa Cox was a buyer at Richardson Rountree’s estate sale in 1819 and was in Putnam County when the estate was settled in 1820.
 They appear in Jones County, Georgia in the 1830 census.
 The 1850 census of Harris County, Georgia shows Thomas (age 75) and Mary (age 72), her age perhaps understated, given her brother’s birthdate in 1778.
 Asa died in Harris County, Georgia where his will names sons Cary Cox, James Cox, Jesse Cox, William Cox, and Thomas Cox, and daughters Isabella Hill, Matilda Griffin, Elizabeth Maynor, Mariah Dorman, and Mary Barnes.
 A DAR application gives her birth and death dates as 8 March 1788 – 15 November 1854, which is inconsistent with the birth date on the gravestone of Thomas Rountree, her brother.
 [As an interesting coincidence, one of their children in Jones County, Thomas Cox, later purchased the “Ararat” plantation of Samuel Cook, father of Asa B. Cook who married Sarah Gray Rountree.]